 Individuals who do not have a driver license at the time of the offense will be denied the issuance of a driver license for 180 days.
-The 180 days for the denial of issuance, also known as an Order of Prohibition, starts when the individual contacts the Texas Department of Public Safety (DPS) and completes the appropriate form.
+The 180 days for the denial of issuance, also known as an Order of Prohibition, starts when the individual contacts the Texas Department of Public Safety (DPS) inquiring about a driver license.
 Forms are not available online but can be obtained at any driver license office or by calling 512-424-2600.

 Classes for the Drug Education Program are offered through the Texas Department of State Health Services (DHSH).
 For a list of approved classes, please contact DHSH at 800-832-9623.